Family Friendly Itinerary in Japan for 10 Days

 Option 2.
 Odaiba

-Day 3.
-Have a Day Trip from Tokyo
+Day 3: Day Trip from Tokyo

 Option 1.
-Tokyo Disneyland or Disneysea
+Tokyo Disneyland or DisneySea

 One of the day-trip destinations from Tokyo that all your family members can enjoy is the Tokyo Disney Resort.
-There are two theme parks, one is Tokyo Disneyland and another one is Tokyo Disneysea.
-Even if you are from U.S. where Disney parks originally come from, both theme parks are very enjoyable because their own attractions or uniqueness.
-You will be surprised how the dream place has been created here by the wonderful staffs with the best hospitality.
+There are two theme parks, Tokyo Disneyland and Tokyo DisneySea.
+Even if you are from the U.S. where Disney is originally from, both theme parks are very enjoyable because they are unique and different in their own ways.
+You will be surprised and have all your dreams come true as the staff is amazing with second-to-none hospitality.

 Option 2.
 Mt.
 Fuji & Lake Kawaguchi